-You’re hosting an Easter gathering, and deviled eggs are on the menu.
-But you don’t just want to serve any deviled eggs — you want to create an experience.
+If deviled eggs are on the menu this Easter, you don’t just want to serve any deviled eggs — you want to create an experience.
 The solution?
 A deviled egg bar.
-Think of it as a mini-buffet that lets guests mix and match ingredients.
-Plus, it’s a great way to satisfy all your guests’ different tastes.
+Think of it as a mini buffet that lets you mix and match ingredients.
+Plus, it’s a great way to satisfy everyone’s different tastes.

 How to Build a Deviled Egg Bar

-- This simple, classic Deviled Egg recipe is a great place to start and can be scaled up easily.
-Omit the pickle relish and sub the mayonnaise with Sir Kensington's Avocado Oil Mayonnaise for a paleo and keto–friendly option.
+- Find a basic recipe: This simple Deviled Egg recipe is a great place to start and can be scaled up easily.
+Swap the mayonnaise for Chosen Foods Avocado Oil Mayonnaise for a keto-friendly option.

-- Lay out your bar buffet-style: Start by putting out a pile of small plates, then a platter of plain deviled eggs and arrange your selection of toppings.
+- Set up your bar buffet-style: Start by putting out a pile of small plates, then a platter of plain deviled eggs and arrange your selection of toppings.

-- Keep it pretty simple.
-Eight to 12 toppings is enough to let everyone have fun with different combinations.
+- Keep it simple:Five to 8 toppings is enough to let everyone have fun with different combinations.

-- Be sure to follow food-safety guidelines for refrigerated eggs.
+Be sure to follow the FDA's food-safety guidelines for refrigerated eggs.